outdreamer/notes/data_science/data_science_tools.md

 precision: number of correct positive predictions / all positive predictions

 linear vs. multivariate: in linear models, x is mapped to y, in multivariate models, a vector of inputs is mapped to y

-validate the model:
-  - if youre predicting a minimum/maximum with gradient descent, does it reflect local or absolute values?
-  - is there enough variety in the test data (avoid overfitting)
-  - is the sample size enough, was the data gathered without bias?
-  - split the data into training data & validation/test data
-  - use jackknife resampling if the dataset is small
-  - measure validity with r squared and mean squared error
-  - test if model appears the same when trained on new data
-  - test if model is accurate when fed test data
-  - look for multicollinearity, where you have two variables so tightly correlated that they essentially give the same signal so theyre redundant multicollinearity affects the calculations done on individual variables, like finding out the impact of one independent variable on the dependent variable however a multivariate regression model with collinear predictors can still give a good grasp on how the entire set of input variables impact the output variable.